alexgastone/disaster_response_multilabel_classification/README.md

 ### 4 - Deployment:
 Since the goal of this project is to use the capabilities of the model for real time inference of messages, I built a web app (using Flask) for users to enter queries and quickly extract the query's predicted classification labels.

-To run the app locally: `$python run.py`.
+To run the app locally on your machine: `$ python run.py`.
 Current configuration: host='0.0.0.0', port=4444.